Little Accidents: Plot

 A recent accident in a local coal mine has devastated the small town where it occurred.
-Amos, the lone survivor, is torn between protecting his colleagues and speaking to a union lawyer about what happened.
+Amos Jenkins, the lone survivor, is torn between protecting his colleagues and speaking to a union lawyer about what happened.
 Amos lives with his aging father, Basil, who he looks after.

 Owen, a local working-class boy who babysits his little brother, James (who has Down syndrome), struggles to fit in with the wealthier boys from the other side of town, especially JT, the rich son of a mining executive.
 JT is a bully who mocks James and calls him a "retard", prompting Owen to blurt out the truth: that JT's father, Bill, is responsible for the mining accident and should be in jail.
 JT, letting slip how the stress of his father's guilt is hurting him emotionally, accuses the town of "fucking milking it!" (the accident).
-After an intense struggle, Owen tosses a pebble at JT in self-defence; the pebble disorients JT and the boy trips and falls, accidentally hitting his head on a large boulder.
+After an intense struggle, Owen tosses a pebble at JT in self-defense; the pebble disorients JT and the boy trips and falls, accidentally hitting his head on a large boulder.
 Owen and James are horrified but cover up JT's apparently deceased corpse in the forest.

 Diane, JT's mother, suffers emotional turmoil from her son's disappearance and receives little sympathy from the other townsfolk, as Diane is married to Bill (Bill and Diane have called the townsfolk, including their own employees, "trailer trash" in the past).
 Bill himself, knowing that he's responsible for the mining accident, withdraws socially and isn't able to relate to Diane at all.
 Diane bonds with Amos despite their class differences, and the two troubled citizens form a clandestine romantic affair.
 James is traumatized by witnessing JT's death but cannot communicate this to his family due to his disability.
 Owen discusses responsibility at length with Amos, who walks with a limp due to an injury from the mining accident.
 Basil dies in his sleep, leaving Amos alone without a family for the first time in his life.
 Some of the townsfolk find solace in religion, but others are having a crisis of faith and even hyperventilate from stress.

 JT's death is finally revealed when Owen, who has secretly been crying at night and having bad dreams about the accident, admits to what occurred in the forest.
 Despite Owen having acted in self-defence and not meaning to hurt JT, the film leaves Owen's legal fate ambiguous.
 A search party is seen combing through the forest as Bill and Diane come upon their son's abandoned corpse, falling to their knees and sobbing together.